-Goal #1 Define, in writing, the financial roles/responsibility of each representative of the Finance Committee ensuring: accurate documented projections, advance meeting agendas, timely consideration to issues, meaningful financial planning, on-going communications to the Board, meeting minutes, meeting frequency, on-going budget monitoring, etc. to be presented to the Board at the July, 2013 meeting as policy approval. - Goal met

-Goal #2 Review all existing financial policies, as a Board agenda discussion item, with the Board of Directors prior to September 1, 2013. - Goal met

-Person Responsible: Policy Governance Chairperson

-Goal #3 Develop a yearly time-based schedule of monthly financial items that will be required to be on monthly Board agendas, either for discussion or approval, by September 1, 2013. - Goal needs to be clarified.

-Goal #4 Comply with the strategy to ensure General Fund balance of at least:

-Beginning Fund Balance, July 1, 2014 \$20,000 (Already approved action by the Board)

-This portion of the goal has been meet (exceeded)

-Beginning Fund Balance, July 1, 2015 \$60,000 (Board action required in Jan, 2014)

-Beginning Fund Balance, July 1, 2016 \$100,000 (Board action required in Jan, 2015)

-Goal #5 Implement a comprehensive purchase order encumbrance system by November 30, 2013. -

-Goal met
+Goal #1 Committee ensuring: a consideration to issues meeting minutes, mee ccurate documented pr , meaningful financial p ility of each representative of the Finance ojections, advance meeting agendas, timely anning, on-going communications to the Board, g budget monitoring, etc. to be presented to the oval. - Goal met Person Responsible: Superintendent Goal #2 - ncial policies, as a Board ember 1, 2013. - Goal n Policy Governance Ch Goal #3 hly financial items that will be required to be on or approval, by September 1, 2013. - Goal needs Goal #4 Comply with the strategy to ensure General Fund balance of at least: Beginning Fund Balance, July 1, 2014 \$20,000 (Already approved action by the Board) - This portion of the goal has been meet (exceeded) Beginning Fun d Balance, July 1, 2015 \$60,000 (Board action required in Jan, 2014) Beginning Fun d Balance, July 1, 2016 \$100,000 (Board action required in Jan, 2015) Person Responsible: Superintendent Goal #5 Implement a comprehensive purchase order encumbrance system by November 30, 2013. - Goal met Person Responsible: Superintendent